CiscoDevNet/csmp-agent-lib/README.md

 If you are going to build for a different target platform, please set the correct gcc compiler for your target platform by modifying the line "CC=gcc" in "Makefile".

 ### Build
+From the root of the directory structure ...

 >   chmod 777 build.sh

 #### Linux